xster/flutter-wiki/flutter-daemon-mode.md

 Each command should have a `method` field.
 This is in the form `domain`.`command`.

 Any params for that command should be passed in through a `params` field.
-Here's a request response for the `device.getDevices` method:
+Here's a example request/response for the `device.getDevices` method:

 ```
 [{"method":"device.getDevices","id":2}]